GoAdminGroup/docs/en/plugins/admin.md

 - generate

 <br>
-Execute in the project folder
+Execute the command in your project folder

 ```bash
 adm generate